Laravel jQuery POS Tutorial – Part 1/8: Install Laravel & Packages

 By the end of this part, you’ll have a Laravel app set up with the necessary frontend libraries and tools—ready to move on to the next stage of your Laravel jQuery POS project.

-Install Laravel Framework 12.x on Windows (Laravel jQuery POS Installation Guide)
+Step 1: Install Laravel Framework 12.x on Windows

 You can learn how to install it from the official Laravel docs, check out our earlier tutorial How to Install Laravel Framework 12.x on Windows, or just follow the step-by-step instructions below.